 Several different methods exist to ensure proper spacing and overlap of fiber cement products.
 The slowest method is to snap a chalk line with the proper spacing above each row of fiber cement as it is being installed.
-Break-away clips can be used, but they add extra cost to the installation of the product.
-Standard lap gauges can be used if two or more people are installing the product.
-Overlap and siding gauges allow one person to install siding by themselves.
-The Siding Gauge leads all other alignment devices in ease of use, speed, and effectiveness.
-James Hardie recommends the use of Siding Gauge when installing lap siding.
+The siding gauge leads all other alignment devices in ease of use, speed, and effectiveness.
+James Hardie recommends the use of siding gauge when installing lap siding.
+When installing HZ5® special care must be taken when using lap gauges so the drip edge is not damaged.
+For best results, use a Siding Gauge that is specifically designed for HZ5®.